 Do you know anyone – either an individual or a group – that has provided outstanding service to microbiology in Europe?
 Have they done something that deserves recognition?
 Then why not nominate them for the FEMS-Lwoff Award?
 Winners receive:

-- Up to five (for groups) free registrations to the FEMS congress.
+- up to five free registrations to the FEMS congress

-Everyone in the field of microbiology (societies, groups, or individuals) may nominate a Lwoff Award candidate to be presented at the 2019 Congress before the 10th of January 2019.
+Everyone in the field of microbiology (societies, groups, or individuals) may nominate a Lwoff Award candidate to be presented at the 2021 Congress before 10 of March 2020.

 About the Lwoff Award